-Letters will be sent out to parents of alleged perpetrators of bullying and pupils by the Senior Leadership Team if deemed appropriate.
+Letters will be sent out to parents of alleged perpetrators of bullying and pupils by our Pastoral support team if deemed appropriate.

 Governors will be informed of the number of bullying incidents at Governors meetings on a termly basis.
 Examples of measures taken will also be provided.